Close Menu

 Renting is increasingly affordable

-In 2024, renting a home was found to be 37% cheaper than purchasing a typical home across all 50 of the largest U.S. metropolitan areas, according to research by The Zebra.
-This significant cost difference highlights why many households are opting to rent rather than buy, especially when factoring in the upfront costs and ongoing expenses associated with homeownership.
+In 2024, renting a home was 37% cheaper than buying a typical home across all 50 of the largest U.S. metropolitan areas, according to research by The Zebra.
+This significant cost difference underscores why many households are opting to rent rather than buy, especially when factoring in the upfront costs and ongoing expenses of homeownership.

-The increasing availability of rental units has also bolstered the affordability of renting, as developers respond to the growing demand for flexible living arrangements.
-As cities continue to expand and evolve, the influx of new rental properties has provided a wider array of options for potential renters, from luxury apartments to more modest accommodations.
+The increasing availability of rental units has also improved affordability, as developers respond to growing demand for flexible living arrangements.
+As cities continue to expand and evolve, the influx of new rental properties has expanded the range of options for potential renters, from luxury apartments to more modest accommodations.

 Mortgage payments versus rent payments

-A 2024 report from CBRE further underscores this trend, revealing that average mortgage payments are 38% higher than average rent payments nationwide.
+A 2024 CBRE report further underscores this trend, showing that average mortgage payments are 38% higher than average rent nationwide.
 This gap is expected to persist for at least the next five years, making renting a financially prudent choice for many Americans.
 These figures reflect the impact of rising mortgage rates and housing prices, which have made homeownership less accessible for a growing segment of the population.

 Additionally, the financial burden of property taxes, maintenance costs, and homeowners’ insurance can make the prospect of buying a home daunting.
 As a result, many individuals are choosing to invest their savings in other areas, such as retirement accounts or travel, rather than tying up their finances in a long-term mortgage.